Vintage Digital & Analogue Studio Effects

+For anyone holding out on buying the original Alesis Midiverb, the Alesis Midiverb II was enough to convince them it was time to jump on board.
 The Alesis Midiverb II improved on the original Alesis Midiverb in ever possible way.
 Firstly the greater bandwidth and better noise floor, but most importantly for many, the 1RU rack mount format.

 The Alesis Midiverb II is a full stereo professional quality multiple effects device that doesn’t require a professional to operate.
 The great variety of sounds heard in modern music production have been captured in Midiverb II for instant recall through either manual control or MIDI command.

 The possibilities for sound enhancement with Alesis Midiverb II are wide ranging and easy to attain…but most important, eminently musical.
 You’ll be able to maintain spontaneity in your music while creating sounds as subtle or as dramatic as you like.

 Among Alesis Midiverb II’s features are a 16 bit linear PCM processing system that delivers sound quality comparable to that of the digital disc medium.
 The heart of the system is a very large scale integrated chip developed by Alesis specifically for Midiverb II.